Salman Hashimikov: New Japan (1989–1990)

 After a long career as an amateur wrestler Hashimikov and Victor Zangiev travelled to Japan training for a professional wrestling career in the NJPW Dojo, specifically by NJPW founder Antonio Inoki.
-Hashimikov made his debut against his friend Zangiev on February 22, 1989, in a five-minute exhibition match that ended in a draw between the two former amateur world champions, then he defeated Hiro Saito.
-On May 25 of that year Hashimikov defeated Big Van Vader to become the first European to hold the IWGP Heavyweight Championship.
+Hashimikov made his debut against his friend Zangiev on 22 February 1989, in a five-minute exhibition match that ended in a draw between the two former amateur world champions, then he defeated Hiro Saito.
+On 25 May of that year Hashimikov defeated Big Van Vader to become the first European to hold the IWGP Heavyweight Championship.
 His reign was short lived as he lost the championship in his first defense only 48 days later, to Riki Choshu.
 Hashimikov was the first actual Russian-born to win a professional wrestling title in the capitalist countries before the Cold War ended, at the time most "Russians" in North America and Japan were in fact characters played by either Russian descendants or wrestlers with no Russian connection.

 World Championship Wrestling (1990)

-In December, 1990 Hashimikov and Zangriev travelled to the United States for their first, and only wrestling show, the 1990 Starrcade.
+In December 1990 Hashimikov and Zangiev travelled to the United States for their first, and only wrestling show, the 1990 Starrcade.
 At Starrcade they participated in the Pat O'Connor memorial tag team tournament.
 In the first round they defeated the team of Danny Johnson and Troy Montour representing Canada.
 In the second round the Russian team lost to NJPW representatives Mr. Saito and The Great Muta.
+After WCW, Hashimikov took a hiatus from wrestling.

 UWFI Japan (1993–1994)

-Upon his return to Japan Hashimikov began working for UWF International in 1993 and 1994.
+Upon his return to Japan, Hashimikov began working for UWF International in 1993 where he teamed with fellow Kazakhstani, Vladimir Berkovich.
+Also he reunited with Victor Zangiev.
+He lost to Nobuhiko Takada on 18 July.
+On 3 April 1994, he lost to Big Van Vader.
+Later that year he retired from wrestling.

-Legacy
+Legacy and death

 In 2018, in the village of Staraya Sunzha, Leninsky District of Grozny, Lenin Street was ceremoniously renamed after him.

+On May 28, 2025, Hashimikov died from heart failure at a Moscow hospital, at the age of 73.